Spin-Orbit Coupling Fluctuations as a Mechanism of Spin Decoherence: Fluctuations in Spin Hamiltonian

-The V$_{15}$ cluster anions form a lattice with trigonal symmetry ($a=14.029$ \AA, $\alpha = 79.26\degree$, $V=2632$~\AA$^3$) containing two clusters per unit cell.
-Individual molecules have fifteen V$^{\text{IV}}$ $s=1/2$ ions arranged into three layers, two non-planar hexagons sandwiching a triangle (see Fig.~\ref{fig:Mol_Elev}(a)).
+The V$_{15}$ cluster anions form a lattice with trigonal symmetry containing two clusters per unit cell \cite{Mueller_AngChemie_1988}.
+Individual molecules have fifteen V$^{\text{IV}}$ $s=1/2$ ions arranged into three layers, two non-planar hexagons sandwiching a triangle (see Fig.~\ref{fig:Mol_Elev}a).
 Exchange couplings between the spins in the triangle and hexagons exceed 100~K~\cite{Gatteschi1991,Barra1992a} and at low temperatures this spin system can be modeled as a triangle of spins 1/2.
-The Hamiltonian for this three spin model is given by~\cite{Martens_PRB_2014}:
+The spin Hamiltonian is, as discussed in Supplemental Material\cite{SM_SOC} (SM) Section I:

-where $\ham_Z$ represents the Zeeman splitting, $\ham_J$ is the symmetric exchange term, and $\ham_{DM}$ is the anti-symmetric Dzyaloshinsky-Moriya (DM) term (see~\cite{Martens_PRB_2014} for a detailed formulation). $\ham_{st}$ eigenvalues are shown in Fig.~\ref{fig:Mol_Elev}(b) and are used to calculate resonant field positions $B_{res}$ of the ESR spectra through the method of first moments~\cite{Martens_PRB_2014}.
-Additionally, dipolar interactions between molecular spins in the crystal are described by:
+where $\ham_0$ describes the Zeeman splitting in an external field $\vec{B}_0$, $\ham_J$ is the symmetric exchange term, and $\ham_{DM}$ is the anti-symmetric Dzyaloshinsky-Moriya (DM) term (see~\cite{Martens_PRB_2014} for a detailed formulation). $\ham_{st}$ eigenvalues are shown in Fig.~\ref{fig:Mol_Elev}(b) and are used to calculate resonant field positions $B_{res}$ of the ESR spectra through the method of first moments~\cite{Martens_PRB_2014}.
+As shown in Fig.~\ref{fig:Mol_Elev}(b), the ground state of the total molecular spin $\vec{S}$ is $S=3/2$ for large enough $\vec{B}_0$.
+In this case, dipolar interactions between total molecular spins in the crystal are described by: